-1. An optometrist's report stating that individual's best corrected visual acuity using the recommended telescopic device is within the guidelines described in National Standards.

-- 2. The individual's current mode of transportation. - 3.
-The reasonableness of using other modes of transportation or solutions such as: - a) Taxicabs - b) Car pool - c) Paid co-workers, volunteers or attendants - d) Public transit; and - e) Para-transit, accessible public transit or other community services

-Consumers with vision disabilities who are provided with a Bioptic Telescopic Device for the purpose of operating a motor vehicle must meet the requirements for issuance of a driver's license as defined in NAC 483.410, which are:
+- a.
+An optometrist's report stating that individual's best corrected visual acuity using the recommended telescopic device is within the guidelines described in National Standards. - b.
+The individual's current mode of transportation. - 1.
+The reasonableness of using Taxicabs - 2.
+Car pool - 3.
+Paid co-workers, volunteers or attendants - 4.
+Public transit: and - 5.
+Para-transit, accessible public transit or other community services - c.
+Other modes of transportation or solutions such as consumers with vision disabilities who are provided with a Bioptic Telescopic Device for the purpose of operating a motor vehicle must meet the requirements for issuance of a driver's license as defined in NAC 483.410, which are: